dustinpfister/blog_posts/_posts/statistics-frequency-tables.md

 ```

 The frequency table can the be used to figure all kinds of useful values about the outcome of this hypothetical test.
 For example I can run over the frequency table and create a new value for each group that is the count over the total number of students to get percentage value for each group.

+## 2 - Conclusion

+So that is it for now when it comes to frequency tables, I am sure that I will get around to creating additional examples that make use of this, and things like this in the future. tables in general are a great way to go about mapping out data, but often I think that it is best to create graphs, and scatter plots that make use of canvas elements and user interaction as a way to really get a solid idea of what is going on with some data.